estrattonbailey/svbstrate/README.md

 ## Styles
 ### display
-As ever, use appropriate block-level tags.
-These are just a couple most commonly applied as overrides.
+As ever, use appropriate tags for block-level or inline elements, etc. These are just a couple most commonly applied as overrides.
 Add more if you like.
 ```css
 .block { display: block }
 .inline-block { display: inline-block }